Determination of Nano-sized Adsorbate Mass in Solution using Mechanical Resonators: Elimination of the so far Inseparable Liquid Contribution

 To address this question, we performed experiments where the stiffness of the attachment between NPs and the underlying surface was deliberately varied by replacing the PLL-coated surfaces with a surface modified with aminosilane (APDMES).
-Binding of NPs to the surface modified with APDMES resulted in significantly higher $\Delta D/\Delta f$ ratio than the binding to PLL did (Fig.\ \ref{fig:Linker_Stiffness}a), being indicative of a weaker NP-surface interactions for the APDMES-modified surface (see Section S8 of the SI.)
+Binding of NPs to the surface modified with APDMES resulted in significantly higher $\Delta D/\Delta f$ ratio than the binding to PLL did (Fig.\ \ref{fig:Linker_Stiffness}a), being indicative of a weaker NP-surface interactions for the APDMES-modified surface (see Section S7 of the SI.)
 Furthermore, values of $\Delta f_{\mathrm{H_2O}}$ had a more pronounced overtone dependence for the APDMES-modified surface than for the PLL-coated surface (Fig.\ \ref{fig:Linker_Stiffness}b, grey markers).
-Notably, while the overtone dependence essentially disappeared for the extrapolated $\Delta f_{\mathrm{\rho=0}}$ for the PLL-coated surface, a clear overtone dependence was observed for the APDMES-modified surface (Fig.\ \ref{fig:Linker_Stiffness}b, green markers).
-This is expected since the adsorbate-induced $|\Delta f|$ typically decreases with increasing overtone number\cite{Johannsmann2008b}, $n$, a feature that arises partly from an $n$-dependent liquid response, i.e., $|\Delta f|$ decreases with increasing $n$, and partly from a viscoelastic contribution, which also results in decreasing $|\Delta f|$ with increasing $n$.
-Hence, for systems with a negligible viscoelastic influence on $\Delta f$, the overtone dependence of $\Delta f$ will thus arise primarily from the liquid contribution and therefore, and accordingly, the overtone dependence is expetced to vanish if the liquid contribution is eliminated using the extrapolation approach.
+Notably, while the overtone dependence essentially disappeared for the extrapolated $\Delta f_{\mathrm{\rho=0}}$ for NPs bound to the PLL-coated surface, a clear overtone dependence was observed for NPs bound to the APDMES-modified surface (Fig.\ \ref{fig:Linker_Stiffness}b, green markers).
+This is expected since the adsorbate-induced $|\Delta f|$ typically decreases with increasing overtone number, $n$.
+This phenomenon arises from two different sources.
+The first is a viscoelastic contribution (refereed to as softness in some previous work), which results in decreasing $|\Delta f|$ with increasing $n$ \cite{Johannsmann2008b}.
+The second is from an $n$-dependent liquid response, i.e., $|\Delta f|$ also decreases with increasing $n$.
+Notably, the $n$-dependent liquid response will also occur for rigidly coupled adsorbates; this has been previously shown through theoretical models \cite{Johannsmann2008b} as well as through experimental results of rough electrodeposited copper adlayers \cite{Friedt2003, Friedt2003a}.
+Hence, for systems with a negligible viscoelastic influence on $\Delta f$, the overtone dependence of $\Delta f$ will thus arise primarily from the liquid contribution and therefore the overtone dependence is expected to vanish if the liquid contribution is eliminated using the extrapolation approach.
 The observed difference in the overtone dependence between APDMES and PLL for $\Delta f_{\mathrm{\rho=0}}$ can thus be attributed to a higher viscoelastic contribution upon NP adsorption on APDMES-modified than upon PLL-coated surfaces.
-This conclusion is further supported by the higher $\Delta D_{\mathrm{H_2O}}$ and $\Delta D_{\mathrm{\eta=0}}$ values measured for the APDMES-coated surface.
-Notably, both the value of $\Delta D_{\mathrm{\eta=0}}$ and the deviation between $\Delta f_{\mathrm{\rho=0}}$ and the dry mass determined using SEM decrease with decreasing $n$ (Fig.\ \ref{fig:Linker_Stiffness}b), suggesting a weaker contribution from viscoelastic losses to $\Delta f_{\mathrm{\rho=0}}$ at lower $n$.
+This conclusion is further supported by the higher $\Delta D_{\mathrm{H_2O}}$ and $\Delta D_{\mathrm{\eta=0}}$ values measured for the APDMES-coated surface where both the value of $\Delta D_{\mathrm{\eta=0}}$ and the deviation between $\Delta f_{\mathrm{\rho=0}}$ and the dry mass determined using SEM decrease with decreasing $n$ (Fig.\ \ref{fig:Linker_Stiffness}b), suggesting a weaker contribution from viscoelastic losses to $\Delta f_{\mathrm{\rho=0}}$ at lower $n$.
 In fact, the dry mass of NPs adsorbed to the APDMES-modified surface determined from $\Delta f_{\mathrm{\rho=0}}$ at $n=3$ agreed perfectly with the SEM-determined value, within the uncertainty limits of the SEM approach.
+The overtone dependence on the linker stiffness has been further verified using two sets of experiments: (i) carboxylated Au NPs on APDMES at different ionic strengths (Fig.\ S13) and (ii) PEGylated Au NPs with different PEG linker lengths on APDMES (Fig.\ S13).
+These experiments clearly demonstrate the increasing overtone dependence of the measured and extrapolated frequency response with decreasing linker stiffness.
+It also shows that for all the experiments, even for Au NPs with 5000 Da PEG linker, the extrapolated frequency response at $n=3$ accurately estimates the dry mass of the NPs within less than 10\% error compared to the complementary measurements of QCM in air.